 Fun Fact 3- Roswell in New Mexico is believed to be a crash site of a UFO.
-To pay homage to the parable, the McDonald’s outlet within the area is formed sort of a UFO.
+To pay homage to the parable, the McDonald’s outlet built in the area is sort of a UFO.
 It is the only location where Ronald McDonald wears a spacesuit.You will find more infographics at Statista

 3rd P: McDonald’s Promotion Strategy

 McDonald’s has stayed in the market for more than 70 years now; it has used different tactics and promotion strategies throughout the years to make a lasting impact on its customers.